What is a Pre-Pack Administration?

-Pre-pack Administration forms part of an Insolvency process.
-It allows the agreed purchase using a bids process by potential buyers to purchase company assets before entering Administration.
+Pre-pack Administration, part of an Insolvency process.
+It allows potential buyers to purchase company assets before entering Administration.

 A Licensed Insolvency Practitioner (IP) only may act as Administrator of the company.
-The appointment of an Administrator then takes place at a point of proceedings, so to, therefore, expedite a sale.
+The appointment of an Administrator takes place at a point of proceedings, so that it can also expedite a sale.